dodona-edu/dodona-edu.github.io/en/guides/user-management/README.md

 ![statistics](./user_progress_statistics.png)
 ## Management permissions

 In order to perform certain action on Dodona, you require additional **management permissions**.
 As a [teacher](#teacher), you can find this information in the [user overview](#user-overview) using the icons below.
 You can the use the icons on the right to modify the permissions of a user.
-A teacher can only assign the <span class="guilabel">Student</span> and <span class="guilabel">Course admin</span> permissions to other users (including themselves).
+A teacher can only assign the `Student` and `Course admin` permissions to other users (including themselves).
 In this fashion you can promote a user to a course admin or demote them to a [student](#student).

 ![image](./staff.user_edit_permission.png)